-- I. bullying (including cyberbullying) - 2. sexual violence (such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) and sexual harassment - 3. abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse'). - 3. physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - 4. youth produced sexual imagery (sometimes referred to as "sexting) consensual and nonconsensual sharing of nudes and semi-nudes images and/or videos - 5. upskirting - 6. initiation/hazing type violence and rituals
+- 1. bullying (including cyberbullying) - 2. sexual violence (such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) and sexual harassment - 3. abuse in intimate personal relationships between children e.g. emotional (sometimes known as 'teenage relationship abuse'). - 4. physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - 5. youth produced sexual imagery (sometimes referred to as "sexting) consensual and non-consensual sharing of nudes and semi-nudes images and/or videos - 6. upskirting - 7. initiation/hazing type violence and rituals